milaboratory/docs/docs/mixcr/guides/abhelix-bcr.md

 : determines the organism species.

 `-p`
-: `kAligner2_4.0` a preset of MiXCr parameters which includes kAligner2 (a specialized aligner for BCR data).
+: `generic-amplicon` a preset of MiXCR parameters for amplicon data.

 `-OvParameters.geneFeatureToAlign="VTranscriptWithout5UTRWithP"`
 : Sets a V gene feature to align.
 Check [gene features](../reference/ref-gene-features.md) for more info.